Auto Insurance Claim Advice

 Before you argue fault, you have to not only understand the facts, but also the law.
 Fault is a factor of liability and negligence.
 To understand all the elements required to have negligence and therefore tag fault on someone, click here.

-The link above is a in depth explanation of each element, but it is viewed from the angle of how adjusters, judges, arbitrators, and lawyers assess fault.
-The analysis is the same for small claims; however you do not want to argue the format: Duty, Breach, Causation, and Damages.
-You do not want to come across as a very savvy, lawyer like individual.
+The link above is an in-depth explanation of each element, but it is viewed from the angle of how adjusters, judges, arbitrators, and lawyers assess fault.
+The analysis is the same for small claims.
+However, you do not want to argue the format: Duty, Breach, Causation, and Damages.
+You do not want to come across as a very savvy, lawyer-like individual.

-Just because you understand negligence do not go telling the judge: your honor, he had a duty to drive the right way, he breach that duty when he hit me, and therefore he is casually related to my damages.
-I need $3,000 to fix my car.
+Just because you understand negligence does not mean you should go telling the judge, “Your honor, he had a duty to drive the right way, he breached that duty when he hit me, and therefore he is causally related to my damages.
+I need $3,000 to fix my car.”

-There is no evidence supporting any of the statement above, but it does show that you know the elements of negligence.
+There is no evidence supporting the statement above, but it does show that you know the elements of negligence.
 This will backfire on you.
-Instead, present your case leading the judge along.
+Instead, present your case while leading the judge along.

 Traffict Ticket eBook